geraldzakwan/w4111-Databases/HW_Assignments/HW1_Template/README.txt

         - I have confirmed with Kiran (one of the TAs) that I can use pytest library.
         - I use the Appearances.csv and Appearances table in MySQL for the test cases.
         - Primary keys are `playerID`, `teamID` and `yearID` as Prof. Ferguson explained in the class.
+        - I don't use unit_tests.py as several TAs in Piazza state that it isn't necessary.

 2. Assumptions
     a.
 Some general assumptions (apply for CSV & RDB data table):